avsavani/HubermanGPT/README.md

 ```bash
 npm run scrape
 ```

-You won't need to run this script as I have already scraped the data and uploaded it to the Google Drive.
+You won't need to run this script as I have already scraped the data and uploaded it to Google Drive.

 7. Run embedding script